TCP-Lab/MTP-DB/README.md

 - [Transportome Profiler](https://github.com/CMA-Lab/transportome_profiler): Code for our analysis on the transportome based on the data included in the Database.

 # Contributing
-We are very fond of contributors.
+We are very fond of contributors and collaborators.
 Please take a look at the [contributing guide](CONTRIBUTING.md) if you wish to contribute.

 ## Contributors ✨